tewarid/tewarid.github.io/_posts/2013/2013-08-01-calculate-intel-hex-file-checksum-using-windows-calculator.md

 ---
 # Calculate Intel HEX file checksum using Windows Calculator

-Intel HEX file format is well documented by [KEIL](http://www.keil.com/support/docs/1584/).
+Intel HEX file format is [well documented by ARM](https://developer.arm.com/documentation/ka003292/latest/).
 Here's how you can calculate the checksum if you only have the Windows 7/8 calculator.
 Let's suppose you have the following data record (ending with the checksum 0xF0)

 ```text
 :10001000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF0